 In collaboration with the nineties berlin curator Michael Geithner, Dr. Motte gives personal insights into the extraordinary history of the Berlin parades.
 They show that the idea of uniting people in diversity under the umbrella of electronic music continues to have an effect in Berlin until today.

 The special exhibition will be an expansion of the permanent exhibition until 31st January 2020.
 Tickets and more info: www.nineties.berlin

 HISTORY & FACTS

 Hardly anyone has shaped and changed the electronic music scene as decisively as Dr. Motte.
-From 1989 to November 2005, the “Father of the Loveparade” was the face of the parade itself and a also figurehead of the international techno movement.
+From 1989 to November 2005, the inventor and so called “Father of the Loveparade” was the face of the parade itself and a also figurehead of the international techno movement.
 His speeches to the closing rallies at the Victory Column (ger: Siegessäule) are legendary.

 Dr. Motte registered the first Loveparade on 01.07.1989 as a political demonstration for “Peace, Joy, Pancakes”.
 “Peace” stood for disarmament, “joy” for music as a means of better international understanding and “pancakes” for a fair distribution of food.

 Techno culture developed into the most important youth movement of the 90s, the Loveparade into its unofficial holiday.
 In just ten years, the number of participants rose from 150 to an amazing 1.5 million ravers who danced together peacefully on the Straße des 17.
 Juni for a better world.